 A special note on cars

-Sadly, hundreds of children die each year from heatstroke from either accidentally gaining access to a vehicle or being left in a hot car by a caregiver.
-So keep your car doors locked, even while in the garage, to prevent the accidental entrapment of a curious child.
+Hundreds of children die each year from heatstroke from either accidentally gaining access to a vehicle or being left in a hot car by a caregiver.
+Keep your car doors locked, even while in the garage, to help prevent the accidental entrapment of a curious child.

 Bathroom and laundry room

-Bathrooms are another source of danger in your home, especially with possible exposure to poisonous substances.
-Be sure to keep all prescription drugs locked away and well out of reach of children.
-If you no longer need the medication or it has expired, properly dispose of it before it becomes a hazard for someone else in the house.
+You can lower the risk of bathroom and laundry room accidents by locking up prescription drugs or storing them out of reach of children.
+If you no longer need the medication, or it has expired, properly dispose of it before it becomes a hazard to someone else in the house.
 Keep cleaners out of reach, too, in the same manner as you would in your kitchen or laundry room.
-Toilets also present the potential for accidental drownings, but you can install latches on the toilet seats to prevent a child from reaching the water.
+Toilets also present the potential for accidental drownings, so you might consider installing latches on the toilet seats to stop a child from reaching the water.